-Many health authorities have started to acknowledge the health benefits of low-carb diets.
+Most health authorities have started to acknowledge the health benefits of low-carb diets.

-However, it doesn’t seem like they’re about to reach the mainstream any time soon.
+However, it doesn’t seem like they’re about to reach the mainstream anytime soon.

 I want to debunk that myth now, once and for all.

 The results are clear.
 Low-carb diets are easier to stick to.

 The difference isn’t huge, but it is very clear that low-carb diets are at least NOT harder to stick to than low-fat diets.